-- 1. Have written management and operating plans or procedures been developed for cyanide facilities including unloading, mixing and storage facilities, leach plants, heap leach operations, tailings impoundments, and cyanide treatment, regeneration and disposal systems? - 2.
-Does the operation have plans or procedures that identify the assumptions and parameters on which the facility design was based and any applicable regulatory requirements (e.g., freeboard required for safe pond and impoundment operation; the cyanide concentrations in tailings on which the facility's wildlife protection measures were based) as necessary to prevent or control cyanide releases and exposures consistent with applicable requirements? - 3.
-Does the operation have plans or procedures that describe the standard practices necessary for the safe and environmentally sound operation of the facility including the specific measures needed for compliance with the Code, such as inspections and preventive maintenance activities? - 4.
-Does the operation have a procedure to identify when changes in a site's processes or operating practices may increase the potential for the release of cyanide and to incorporate the necessary release prevention measures? - 5.
-Does the operation have cyanide management contingency procedures for situations when there is an upset in a facility's water balance, when inspections and monitoring identify a deviation from design or standard operating procedures, and/or when a temporary closure or cessation of operations may be necessary? - 6.
-Does the operation inspect cyanide facilities on an established frequency sufficient to assure and document that they are functioning within design parameters? - 7.
-Does the operation inspect the following at unloading, storage, mixing and process areas, as applicable to the site? - a) Tanks holding cyanide solutions for structural integrity and signs of corrosion and leakage - b) Secondary containments for their integrity, the presence of fluids and their available capacity, and to ensure that any drains are closed and, if necessary, locked, to prevent accidental releases to the environment - c) Leak detection and collection systems at leach pads and ponds, as required in the design documents - d) Pipelines, pumps and valves for deterioration and leakage
+- 1. Written management and operating plans or procedures must be developed for cyanide facilities including unloading, mixing and storage facilities, leach plants, heap leach operations, tailings impoundments, and cyanide treatment, regeneration and disposal systems. - 2.
+Ensure that the operation has plans or procedures that identify the assumptions and parameters on which the facility design was based and any applicable regulatory requirements necessary to prevent or control cyanide releases and exposures consistent with applicable requirements, including but not limited to: - freeboard required for safe pond and impoundment operation; - the cyanide concentrations in tailings on which the facility's wildlife protection measures were based

+3. Ensure that the operation has plans or procedures that describe the standard practices necessary for the safe and environmentally sound operation of the facility including the specific measures needed for compliance with the Code, including but not limited to inspections and preventive maintenance activities.

+- 4. Ensure that the operation has a system in place to indicate when changes in a site's processes or operating practices may increase the potential for the release of cyanide and to incorporate the necessary release prevention measures. - 5.
+Verify that the operation has cyanide management contingency procedures for situations including but not limited to: - when there is an upset in a facility's water balance, - when inspections and monitoring identify a deviation from design or standard operating procedures, and - when a temporary closure or cessation of operations may be necessary. - 6.
+Confirm that there cyanide facilities are inspected with an established frequency sufficient to assure and document that they are functioning within design parameters. - 7.
+Ensure that the operation inspects the following at unloading, storage, mixing and process areas, as applicable to the site: - a) Tanks holding cyanide solutions for structural integrity and signs of corrosion and leakage - b) Secondary containments for their integrity, the presence of fluids and their available capacity, and to ensure that any drains are closed and, if necessary, locked, to prevent accidental releases to the environment - c) Leak detection and collection systems at leach pads and ponds, as required in the design documents - d) Pipelines, pumps and valves for deterioration and leakage - e) Ponds and impoundments for the parameters identified in their design documents as critical to their containment of cyanide and solutions and maintenance of the water balance, such as available freeboard and integrity of surface water diversions. - 8.
+Verify that inspections are documented, information includes but is not limited to: the date of the inspection, the name of the inspector, any observed deficiencies, the nature and date of corrective actions documented.
+Ensure that records are retained.

-- e) Ponds and impoundments for the parameters identified in their design documents as critical to their containment of cyanide and solutions and maintenance of the water balance, such as available freeboard and integrity of surface water diversions - 8.
-Are inspections documented, including the date of the inspection, the name of the inspector, and any observed deficiencies?
-Are the nature and date of corrective actions documented?
-Are records retained? - 9.
-Are preventive maintenance programs implemented and activities documented to ensure that equipment and devices function as necessary for safe cyanide management? - 10.
-Does the operation have necessary emergency power resources to operate pumps and other equipment to prevent unintentional releases and exposures in the event its primary source of power is interrupted?
-Is the back-up power generating equipment maintained and tested?
-If the back-up power generating equipment is not present on site, has sufficient draindown time been incorporated into the water balance to allow acquisition, installation, and activation of such equipment? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.4.1?
+Ensue that preventive maintenance programs are implemented to verify that equipment and devices function as necessary for safe cyanide management.
+Ensure that preventive maintenance activities are documented.

+- 10. Ensure that the operation has the necessary emergency power resources to operate pumps and other equipment to prevent unintentional releases and exposure in the event its primary source of power is interrupted. - 11.
+Verify that the back-up power generating equipment maintained and tested. - 12.
+Verify that the back-up power generating equipment has sufficient drain time been incorporated into the water balance to allow acquisition, installation, and activation of such equipment.

-Standard of Practice 5.4.2: Introduce management and operating systems to minimize cyanide use, thereby limiting concentrations of cyanide in mill tailings.
-(GGMC)
+Code of Practice 5.4.2: Introduce management and operating systems to minimize cyanide use, thereby limiting concentrations of cyanide in mill tailings.